 Aloha, my name is Joseph Keola Donaghy.
-I am the faculty coordinator of Music Studies and the Institute of Hawaiian Music University of Hawai‘i Maui College.
+I am an Assistant Professor of Music, the faculty coordinator of Music Studies and the Institute of Hawaiian Music University of Hawai‘i Maui College.
 Outside of my work at the College, I am very active in the Hawaiian music community.
-I am a voting member of the National Academy of Recording Arts and Sciences (“Grammy Awards”) and a member of the Board of Governors of the Hawai‘i Academy of Recording Arts (“Nā Hōkū Hanohano Awards”).
+I am a voting member of the National Academy of Recording Arts and Sciences (“Grammy Awards”) and a former member of the Board of Governors of the Hawai‘i Academy of Recording Arts (“Nā Hōkū Hanohano Awards”).

 In the summer of 2002, my wife and I traveled to Ireland to research the state of the Irish language and the programs working to perpetuate it.
 I documented this trip in a travel blog which is only available in Hawaiian.
 There are some nice pictures, however, for the ‘olelo-impared.